 Okavango River Safaris traverse the length of the Delta in comfortable custom-designed game viewing boats.
 Tour guides set up comfortable tented camps along the way for the guests on secluded islands, a perfect way to view wildlife.

-A wooden canoe safari, the mokoro is the perfect means of navigating some of the Delta’s more challenging swampy marsh and grasslands with a tour guide using a gondola-style wooden pole to push the canoe along.
+An Okavango Delta canoe safari, the wooden mokoro is the perfect means of navigating some of the Delta’s more challenging swampy marsh and grasslands with a tour guide using a gondola-style wooden pole to push the canoe along.

 Okavango Delta houseboat safari